top of page

 McLeodganj was originally a British hill station but now, as well as being home to the Dalai Lama it also provides safe haven for members of the Tibetan diaspora fleeing Chinese oppression in their homeland - there are more Tibetans in this part of town than Indians!

 Our hotel is right in the centre of things and the views from our room of the Dhauladhar Mountains (part of the Himalayas) are spectacular.
-We watch eagles circling a few meters from our balcony, in search of some unsuspecting tasty morsel.
+We watch eagles circling a few metres from our balcony, in search of some unsuspecting tasty morsel.

 We venture out on our first evening and wander up the main drag with its numerous tourist shops… cows… stray dogs… all the usual things!